 Meeting the goal of the Paris Agreement to prevent more than 1.5 degrees of warming requires a rapid shift from high-carbon to low-carbon energy as well as reducing energy use.
 It also requires forests worldwide to be protected and expanded.
 To help meet this goal, the UK must restrict subsidies to the lowest carbon forms of renewable energy.
 Shifting subsidies from biomass electricity to lower carbon renewable power would help achieve this aim and, furthermore, it would reduce pressures on forests in the southern US and other regions, thus helping to stem forest degradation.

-For a fully reference pdf version of the MP Briefing see here
+For a fully referenced pdf version of the MP Briefing see here

 Read a longer, also fully referenced briefing on Biomass subsidies and impacts here.